15101538237ren/Epigenetics/README.md

 #### Links between DNA Methylation & Histone Modifications

-During mammalian development and cancer, DNA methylation and specific histone modifications appear to reciprocally influence each other in deposition: histone methylation may direct DNA methylation patterns  (Fig. 1), and DNA methylation may serve as a template for the establishment of certain histone modifications (Fig. 2) after DNA replication [113].
+During mammalian development and cancer, DNA methylation and specific histone modifications appear to reciprocally influence each other in deposition: histone methylation may direct DNA methylation patterns  (Fig.1), and DNA methylation may serve as a template for the establishment of certain histone modifications (Fig.2) after DNA replication [113].

 ![Figure 1](https://github.com/Read-Lab-UCI/Epigenetics/blob/main/Figures/Fig1.png)